-- Heart diseases: A paper on detailed analysis of mortality risk and dose response of heart disease subtypes in separate observation periods from 1950 to 2008 is in press (Takanashi I, et al Radiat Res). - Co-morbidity and noncancer diseases: A paper of influences of co-morbidity from cancer and various noncancer diseases on risks of mortality after radiation exposure is in press (Takamori A, et al. Radiat Res) in collaboration with Kurume University.
+• Co-morbidity and noncancer diseases: A paper of influences of co-morbidity from cancer and various noncancer diseases on risks of mortality after radiation exposure was published (Takamori A, et al. Radiat Res 2017;187:20-31) in collaboration with Kurume University.

-In utero and F_1 Cohorts
+In utero and F1 Cohorts

 - In utero cohort study: Those exposed in utero comprise a small but important cohort for the effects of radiation exposure.
 These data are unique, as there is no other extant study of radiation risk in mid-to-late life after in utero exposure.
-Their individual doses are being updated to DS02R1. - F1 cohort study: Long-term studies of the F1 cohort provide a framework for studying germline effects of radiation exposure and provide unique data as the only study with such data.
+Their individual doses were updated to DS02R1. - F_1 cohort study: Long-term studies of the F_1 cohort provide a framework for studying germline effects of radiation exposure and contributed important unique data as the largest study with such data.
 After a major paper of mortality risk assessment was published in 2015, routine collection of case information is continuing.
-Parental individual doses are being updated to DS02R1.
-A paper describing the results from the F1 Mail Survey was published (Milder CM, et al. Asian Pac J Cancer Prev 2016;17:1313-23).
+Their individual doses are being updated to DS02R1.